Couples Counseling – Be Friends again

 An acquaintance once asked me if I thought that Couples therapy can hurt rather than help.
 She was concerned about going in and “just fighting the whole time.”
 I told her, “Yes, I did think it could hurt.”
 If the therapy is not structured for change, if it does not require that the couple begin to relate differently in session, then they can walk out feeling like they could have had that fight at home . . . why pay someone to be there with them?

-I use a therapy centered around the methods of Julie and John Gottman who have been leading researchers in this field for over 30 years.
+I use a therapy centered around the methods of Julie and John Gottman who have been leading researchers in this field for over 30 years as well as the Couples Institute Developmental Model.
 Couples learn not just how to stay together, but stay together happily.
 Who wants to stay together miserably for the next 20 years?
 It helps the couple learn new ways to relate so that they both feel better in the relationship.

 Warning Signs of a Marriage in Trouble